 Q: Where did the data breach happen?

-A: We are usually not given the name of the merchant that has been breached.
-However, if it is provided to us, we’ll share that information with our members.
+A: We are usually not given the name of the merchant where the breach occurred.
+However, if the name is given to us, we’ll share that information with our members.

 Q: Was the information stolen from Directions?

-A: No, the information is being stolen from a merchant(s) who did not have proper protections in place.
+A: No, the stolen information came from a merchant(s) who did not have proper protections in place.

 Q: How do I protect myself when a data breach occurs?